Mon-Fri 8:00am - 6:00pm EST

 For fall 2022, the most banned books’ subjects included themes of violence (44%); topics on the health and well-being of students, such as mental health, bullying, substance abuse, and puberty (38%); themes of death and grief (30%); characters of color or themes of race and racism (30%); LGBTQ+ characters or themes (26%); sexual experiences between characters (24%); and mentions of teen pregnancy, abortion, or sexual assault (17%).

 It’s important to note that who decides to ban books in school libraries isn’t educational professionals.
 The books that are present in a school library or part of a curriculum were selected by librarians and educators.
-Book bans occur when these choices are overturned by individuals, government officials, or organizations demanding their removal.
+Book bans occur when these choices are overturned by individuals, government officials, or organizations demanding their removal through the school boards; the same group of people who vote on the local school playground equipment budget.
 In fact, in an American Library Association poll, 71% of voters opposed banning books.
 But a vocal minority demands censorship, causing school districts to err on the side of caution.
+Some say that that caution is misplaced and the focus should be on providing the best playground equipment for every student in every school.

 According to PEN America, nearly a third of recent book bans were the direct result of newly enacted laws in Texas, Florida, Missouri, and Utah.
 The legislatures and courthouses in these states are all Republican-dominated.